 RET N.V.
 (Rotterdamse Elektrische Tram) is the dynamic public transport company of the Rotterdam region.
 Almost 190 million passengers board and disembark from RET buses, trams and metro trains each year.
 RET operates a public transport network in and around Rotterdam that covers 58 bus routes, 9 tram lines and 5 metro lines served by around 550 vehicles.
 The Municipality of Rotterdam and the Metropoolregio Rotterdam Den Haag (MRDH) are the only shareholders.
 Via the Metropoolregio Rotterdam Den Haag (MRDH) there is a link towards the neighboring public transport network of HTM, the public transport operator of Den Haag, which also uses an Intermodal Transport Control System (ITCS) from INIT.

 The collaboration between RET and INIT goes back to the year 2009.
-It started with the deployment of MOBILE-ITCS and COPILOTpc, the IT- and communication platform for busses and trams.
+It started with the deployment of MOBILE-ITCS and COPILOTpc, the IT- and communication platform for buses and trams.
 In 2017 RET won the new bus concession with the ambitious goal to operate zero emission (ZE) public transport in the Rotterdam area by 2030 latest.
-In December 2019 RET will start operating services with 55 electric busses and new charging infrastructure in the depots and several charging points in the service network (opportunity charging).
-At the same time, 40 diesel and 103 diesel-electrical busses will be taken into service.
+In December 2019 RET will start operating services with 55 electric buses and new charging infrastructure in the depots and several charging points in the service network (opportunity charging).
+At the same time, 40 diesel and 103 diesel-electrical buses will be taken into service.